Skip to content

 Maureen McDowall from Healthcare Improvement Scotland opened our week of lunchtime seminars on What Matters To You Day?
 2023 to give an overview of what What Matters To You? really means.

-Understanding & Supporting Unpaid Carers
+Understanding and Supporting Unpaid Carers

 Anticipatory Care Programme Manager, Jenny Watt led this lunchtime seminar on how best to understand and support unpaid carers.